Admissions and COVID-19

 We continue to be guided by Scottish Government advice.
 If there are changes to the number of people allowed to attend an event safely, then we will endeavour to host on-campus events later in the year.

-Our next Virtual Postgraduate Open Day is in March 2021.
+Our next Virtual Postgraduate Open Day will be in Autumn 2021.

 Chat to us if you have questions about teaching, safety, accommodation or start date changes.
 Offer holders can find us on the portal, 10-12 pm (BST) and 2-4 pm (BST), Monday to Friday.